SyedHuzaifa417/Library-Management-System-ASP.NET-/README.md

 - **Routing:** Utilizes ASP.NET routing for clean and SEO-friendly URLs.
 - **Validation:** Implements client-side and server-side validations to enforce data integrity and improve user experience.
 - **Web API:** Provides a RESTful Web API for managing master details and BookIssue transactions.
+- **Authentication and Authorization:** Ensures secure access with user authentication and role-based authorization, validating user credentials and restricting access to sensitive operations.
 - **User Interface:** Responsive and intuitive user interface designed to enhance usability and accessibility.

   ## Prerequisites